zelenDzu/Spelling-Bee/README.md

 cd spelling-bee
 ```

-Then you can click on "main.py" and enjoy the game!
+Then you can open "main.py" and enjoy the game!